queelius/jaf/SPECIFICATION.md

 5. **Boolean Results for Filtering**: Top-level queries (or conditions in `if`, `and`, `or`) must resolve to boolean values for filtering.
 6. **Syntax Coexistence**: The `@` notation coexists with traditional `["path", ...]` syntax, maintaining full backward compatibility.

 This specification defines a minimal, focused JSON filtering language that's powerful enough for real-world use cases while remaining simple and predictable.
 The path system, with its tagged AST and concise `@` notation, enhances both explicitness and readability.
-The `JafResultSet` provides a robust mechanism for working with and combining filter results.
+The `JafResultSet` provides a robust mechanism for working with and combining filter